You may be entitled to what is called a yellow sticker if you have:

 Yellow stickers are stickers that you can stick on all the work you hand in, whether it be electronic or paper, to show that you have an SpLD.

-Some tips about the use of stickers:
+Some tips about using stickers:

 - The use of stickers is optional, but if you choose not to attach a sticker to an exam script you cannot later use lack of the sticker in an appeal.